 Upholstered Beds

-Since the entire lower frame of the bed is covered in fabric, you’ll be able to skip the bed skirt to give your bedroom an uncluttered look.
-This also means you won’t be able to store anything under the bed, so be sure you have other storage space available.
+An upholstered bed lends an air of sophistication to your bedroom.
+The fabric-covered bed frame and headboard give off a luxe look.
+Since the entire lower frame of the bed is covered in fabric, skip the bed skirt to give your bedroom an uncluttered look.
+This means you won’t be able to store anything under the bed, so be sure you have other storage space available.

 Bed Frames with Storage

-If you do need more storage space, a bed frame with built-in drawers will turn your bedroom into one that’s functional and organized.
+If you do need more storage space, a bed frame with built-in drawers turns your bedroom into one that’s functional and organized.
 Use the drawers to hold items that you don’t use every day but still want to easily access, like your favorite comfy sweatshirts and extra linens.

 Murphy Beds

-The ultimate in storage — a murphy bed that folds away into a bookshelf when not being used has a built-in cool factor.
+The ultimate in storage — a Murphy bed that folds away into a bookshelf when not in use has a built-in cool factor.
 These beds are so easily concealed you’d never know there was a bed hiding in that wall unit.
-Great for apartments, small bedrooms and any area in your house that you want to be able to quickly turn into a guest room at a moment’s notice.
+Great for apartments, small bedrooms and any area in your house that you want to quickly turn into a guest room at a moment’s notice.
 Just because you don’t have a designated spare bedroom doesn’t mean your guests won’t be comfortable.

 Platform Beds

-If you’re typically drawn to more modern design styles, consider a platform bed for your room.
-The frame is lower to the ground than most and doesn’t need a bed skirt, so the bed will never look fussy or overdone.
+If you’re drawn to more modern design styles, consider a platform bed for your room.
+The frame is lower to the ground and doesn’t need a bed skirt, so the bed never looks fussy or overdone.
 Choose one without a headboard to keep your bedroom design minimal.
 A platform bed is also super sturdy.
-You won’t be kept up all night from the bed frame creaking as you roll over because this style of bed doesn’t require a box spring.
-The wood slat construction will support your mattress and give you a firm, but relaxing, place to rest.
+The wood slat construction supports your mattress and gives you a firm, but relaxing, place to rest.

 Trundle Beds

-Great for kid’s rooms and guest rooms, a trundle bed has an extra mattress under the bed that easily pulls out to accommodate an extra person.
-If you have frequent sleepovers happening at your house, a trundle bed is a must-have.
-Since the bottom mattress pulls out, you’ll need to make sure you have an ample amount of floor space.
-But the convenience factor of having another bed readily available without taking up room in the house is hard to beat.
-They typically only come in twin or full sizes though, so they aren’t ideal for a master bedroom.
+Great for kids’ rooms and guest rooms, a trundle bed has an extra mattress under the bed that easily pulls out to accommodate another person.
+If you’re hosting frequent sleepovers at your house, a trundle bed is a must-have.
+Just make sure you have enough floor space to pull out the mattress.
+The convenience factor of another available bed without taking up space when it’s not in use is hard to beat.
+They typically only come in twin or full sizes, so they aren’t ideal for a primary bedroom.